Pallesen01/spotify-playlist-downloader/README.md

 track for each song.

 Album artwork is deleted immediately after each song is downloaded and tagged so that images are not left behind after the metadata is applied.
+Because the cleanup happens per track, there is no longer a final image deletion step.

 ## Usage